clulab/processors/README.md

 ### Annotating entire documents

     // create the processor
-    val proc:Processor = new CoreNLPProcessor(withDiscourse = true)
+    // any processor works here!
+Try FastNLPProcessor or BioNLPProcessor. val proc:Processor = new CoreNLPProcessor(withDiscourse = true)

     // the actual work is done here